 GUIDELINES FOR FDI IN DEVELOPMENT OF INTEGRATED TOWNSHIP INCLUDING HOUSING AND BUILDING MATERIAL

 i) The foreign company was intending to invest, shall be registered as an Indian Company under Companies Act 1956 and will henceforth be allowed to take up land assembly and its development as a part of Integrated Township Development.
-All such cases would be processed by FIPB on the recommendation of Ministry of Urban Development & Poverty Alleviation and other concerned Ministries / Departments.
+All such cases would be processed by FIPB on the recommendation of the Ministry of Urban Development & Poverty Alleviation and other concerned Ministries / Departments.
 Ministry of Urban Development & Poverty Alleviation will develop an exclusive cell to deal with such cases.
 61

 ii) The core business of the company seeking to make the investment should be integrated township development with a record of successful execution of such projects elsewhere.

 iii) The minimum area to be developed by such a company should be 100 acres for which norms and standards are to be followed as per local bylaws/rules.
 In the absence of such bylaws/rules, a minimum of two thousand dwelling units for about ten thousand populations will need to be developed by the investor.